Carssorole/Tank-Game/Documention/Sprint Reviews and Goals/Jordan_S6.md

 restarts the game, and "X" quits the game.
 In main, game states were implemented so this could function properly.
 I did not get to the secondary priority of preventing tank collision.

 ### Sprint 6 Goals
 For Sprint 6, my goal is to handle tank collision.
 This has been a secondary priority for me in the last two sprints, so I would like to get this completed.
-Also, I will add simple guidelines / instuctions for the user.
+Also, I will add simple guidelines / instructions for the user.